iverberk/argocd-secure-app-plugin/README.md

 ## Development and Testing

 You can develop this plugin with Go 1.18.
 Tests can be run with `go test ./...`.
 The format of the tests should be self-explanatory if you look at the examples in the `test` directory.

+To let the Kustomize tests pass, you will need to install the [`kustomize-sops`](https://github.com/viaduct-ai/kustomize-sops/) plugin into `~/.config/kustomize/plugin/viaduct.ai/v1/ksops/ksops`.